Herbert-Lam/HK_Car_Ltd/README.md

 # HK_Car_Ltd
-A term project of a full-stack web-based application
+A term project of a full-stack web-based application.

 Copyright (c) Herbert Lam & Karl Chau.
 All content of this website is unreal.
 All rights are reserved.